Great Southern Rail Trail: Welshpool to Port Welshpool connecting trail (5 km)

 A trail connects Welshpool with Port Welshpool on the coast.
 The trail is initially an off-road bike path, then joins a quiet unsealed road which follows the alignment of the former horse-drawn Port Welshpool Tramway.
 Port Welshpool has views of Corner Inlet, Snake Island and the northern section of Wilsons Promontory National Park, and the Port Welshpool Long Jetty.

 Welshpool to Alberton

 Funding for the extension of a section of the trail from Welshpool to Alberton was announced on 7 July 2021.

+The 21 km extension of the Great Southern Rail Trail between Welshpool and Alberton was declared open on 7 June 2024.

+Alberton to Yarram and Port Albert

+Alberton to Yarram is 6 km along the Tarra trail to the north.

+Alberton to Port Albert is 7 km along the Port Albert to Alberton trail to the south.